abumsoo/Kim_CSCI2270_FinalProject/README.md

 # Kim_CSCI2270_FinalProject
-<h1> how about here  </h1>

 You should probably read this.

 This project is going to...
-Use one or two of the data structures that were covered in class.
-It will gather some data about something from some place and organize that data into a data structure in order to do something with it.
+Take information about the characters from the videogame, Super Smash Bros.
+4 and organize the data into one or two data structures.
+It will store information about the character's background as well as their moves.
+It will have the name of the moves and how to execute them.
+The user will be able to look through the data structure to find a specific character's information including the moves and his/her background info.
+This will be done by dumping all the information into a text file and then parse through it to extract all the pieces of data which I will actually use to create the Binary Search Tree.